 But, oh, I remember how challenging those first few days, weeks and years were.
 And I realize now that while there are many resources out there on how to help a fearful dog, they generally don’t prepare the human for the unique challenges and rewards that come along with it.

-So if you’re just starting your journey or have been at it for a while, here are some tips to help you along the way.
+So if you’re just starting your journey or have been at it for a while, here are some tips to help your fearful dog.

 Humans seem to be hardwired to want to get someplace by the shortest, most direct path.
 When it comes to working with a fearful dog, however, it’s best to accept that you’re going to be taking the scenic route.
 You should prepare for setbacks and breakdowns, and you may have to take an alternate route every once in awhile.